Angel-of-Dev/b-reshit/dcc/orbital-dynamics/index.md

 The [mean orbital velocity](https://en.wikipedia.org/wiki/Orbital_speed) of each celestial body is constant.
 :::

-## Discovery: Mechanics of Stable Orbits
+## Discovery I: Mechanics of Stable Orbits

 The motion of a planet and its two moons can be thought of in terms of [Newton's laws of motion](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion) and a [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem).
 We are only interested in solutions that are stable over very long period of time, where orbits of moons lie within a **gravitational sphere of influence** of the planet and moons do not influence each other.